7 County Metro Camping

 LODGING/BATHROOM FACILITIES: This is a camping trip.
 At night you will sleep in a comfortable tent.
 Typically, there are 3 to 4 people per tent (although other arrangements can be made).
 We recommend that you bring your own personal sleeping bag and "camprest" foam core inflatable mattress (a limited number of sleeping bags and mattresses are available for individuals who need them).
 Bathroom facilities consist of an outhouse.
 We make every effort to ensure privacy and cleanliness.

 MEALS: The food we bring is plentiful, nutritious, and geared for families.
-You can expect meals like burritos, pasta, and chicken stir-fry for dinner; sandwiches, fruit, and gorp for lunch; pancakes, eggs, bacon, and pancakes for breakfast -- and plenty of good coffee!
+You can expect meals like burritos, pasta, and chicken stir-fry for dinner; sandwiches, fruit, and trail mix for lunch; pancakes, eggs, and bacon for breakfast -- and plenty of good coffee!
 If you have special dietary restrictions, be sure to list them on your registration.

 GROUP SIZE: The group size ranges from 10 to 20 participants, plus Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities.